Mr-Un1k0d3r/ThunderShell/README.md

 ### Network traffic formating

-(under development) ThunderShell allows you to configure the network request performed by the client by setting arbitrary headers and changing the format of the data sent to the server.
+(Under development) ThunderShell allows you to configure the network request performed by the client by setting arbitrary headers and changing the format of the data sent to the server.

 Example configuration file `profile.json`: